Baltimore State’s Attorney Marilyn Mosby renews push to dismiss perjury charges against her

 - Lydia Kay GriggsbyAttorney

-BALTIMORE — Weeks after a judge denied her request to have the charges against her dropped, lawyers for Democratic Baltimore State’s Attorney Marilyn Mosby are trying again to have her perjury charges dismissed.
+Weeks after a judge denied her original request, lawyers for Democratic Baltimore State’s Attorney Marilyn Mosby are trying again to have perjury charges against her dismissed.

-In court papers filed late Wednesday evening, Mosby’s lawyers are asking U.S. District Court Judge Lydia Kay Griggsby to allow them to present new arguments for her charges to be dismissed, considering that Griggsby rejected their original attempt.
+In court papers filed late Wednesday evening, Mosby’s lawyers asked U.S. District Court Judge Lydia Kay Griggsby to allow them to present new arguments for her charges to be dismissed, after Griggsby rejected their original attempt.

 “It is not an effort to surprise or sandbag the government or the Court, and it is not a second bite at the apple,” Mosby’s lawyers wrote.